What is a Guarantor Mortgage and how do they work?

 The drawback here is that your guarantor can't access their hard-earned savings for a considerable amount of time.
 This could leave them in a sticky situation if unexpected expenses arise, or they might miss out on an exciting opportunity because their money is tied up.

 It also makes the big assumption that your mortgage guarantor has 10% of your purchase price available in cash.
-In 2023, a 3-bed home cost first-time buyers £240,000.
-For families wanting to use this type of guarantor loan, that would mean putting £24,000 or more into a savings account.
+The average house in the UK now costs £267,100, so for families wanting to use this type of guarantor loan, that would mean putting £26,700 or more into a savings account.
 This is why springboard mortgages aren't for everyone, but are still an option worth considering.

 You can read more on how family springboard mortgages work in our guide here.